 If you’re worried about scarring the door faces, just lay an old towel inside the jig to protect door finish.

 This is bottom of the french door before I removed the old weatherstrip.
-I thought it would be quick to remove the old weatherstrip and install a new one.
+I thought it would be simple repair to remove the old weatherstrip and install a new one.
 Little did I know the “fun” was just about to begin!

 When I pulled off the old weatherstrip I discovered that most of the outer wood frame had rotted away.
 I scraped out chunks of what was left of the old wood.
-My first thought was termites, but the sides of the door frame were solid and untouched.
+My first thought was termites but the side frames were solid and untouched.
 I saw no evidence of termite tunnels and the door jamb was also OK.
 Closer inspection revealed the tendrils and spider-veins of fungi due to dry rot.

-The basement patio doors are shaded by the wood deck.
-This apparently created a cool moist environment that promoted fungi.
+The basement patio doors are shaded by the wood deck which created a cool moist environment that promoted fungi.
 Surprisingly the fungi only ate the bottom section and didn’t attack the side frames.
 My guess is the side frames are made of a different species of wood to take stresses of the door hinges and locks; or perhaps the door bottom was wet from splashing rain.

 Here’s a closeup of the rotted wood.
 The bright area near the bottom left is the exposed foam core.
 I gave the inside a good spraying with bleach and water to kill any spores.

 The new pressure treated wood section is pressed into the door bottom.
-The GREAT STUFF is already expanding and trying to push it back out.
+The GREAT STUFF is expanding and trying to push it back out:

 I used a rubber mallet to bend the lip of the metal door skin over the new section wood.
 The outer corners of the wood strip acted as a sheet metal brake to accurately bend the metal just like the original construction.
 The GREAT STUFF is expanding and squeezing out nicely.
 This will hold the wood tightly against the door skin.